Fire and rescue, medical, and police

 Full travel advice: Local contacts

-There's very little violent crime in Macau.
+There's little violent crime in Macau.
 You could encounter pickpocketing and street theft.

 Thieves target tourist spots and crowded places such as crowded shopping areas, markets and casinos.